Churchill County, Nevada

 Churchill County is a county in the western U.S. state of Nevada.
 As of the 2020 census, the population was 25,516.
 Its county seat is Fallon.
 Named for Mexican–American War hero brevet Brigadier General Sylvester Churchill, the county was formed in 1861.
 Churchill County comprises the Fallon, NV Micropolitan Statistical Area.
 It is in northwestern Nevada.
 Churchill County is noteworthy in that it owns and operates the local telephone carrier, Churchill County Communications.

 History

 Churchill County was established in 1861, and was named for Fort Churchill (which is now in Lyon County), which was named for General Sylvester Churchill, a Mexican–American War hero who was Inspector General of the U.S. Army in 1861.
 Churchill County was not organized until 1864, and its first county seat was Bucklands (which is now in Lyon County).
-In 1864 the county seat was moved to La Plata; in 1868 it was moved to Stillwater; and in 1904 it was settled in its present position, Fallon.
+In 1864 the county seat was moved to La Plata, Nevada; on November 8, 1867 it was moved to Stillwater, Nevada; and on January 1, 1904, it was settled in its present position, Fallon.
 In the 19th century there were several attempts to eliminate Churchill County because of its small population, but Assemblyman Lemuel Allen stopped it on all occasions including convincing the Governor to veto an 1875 bill after it had been passed by both houses.